Philam, Quezon City

-Philam, also known as Philam Homes, Philamlife Homes or Phil-Am, is an administrative division in eastern Metro Manila, the Philippines.
-It is an urban barangay located in the first legislative district of Quezon City, consisting entirely of the Philam private subdivision and gated community.
+Philam, also known as Philam Homes, Philamlife Homes or Phil-Am, is an urban barangay in Quezon City, Metro Manila, Philippines.
+It is located in the first legislative district of Quezon City, consisting entirely of the Philam private subdivision and gated community.

 It is bounded by EDSA to the northeast, West Avenue on the northwest, and the Anaran Creek to the south.
 It shares a boundary with barangays Bagong Pag-Asa to the northeast, Bungad to the northwest, Paltok to the southwest, and West Triangle to the south.

 History

 On July 17, 1948, president Elpidio Quirino signed Republic Act No. 333, designating Quezon City as the new capital of the Philippines.
 The following year, the 1949 Master Plan for Quezon City was published to serve as the foremost guideline in transforming the city as a “a real Filipino metropolis” and a “showplace of the nation.”
 Although aspects of the 1949 Master Plan were not fully implemented, a portion of the West Triangle area of the Diliman Quadrangle was purchased as a residential zone.
 The entire Diliman Quadrangle was initially zoned as an area exclusively for park facilities and recreational activities.
 This triangular-shaped residential zone was purchased by the Philippine American Life Insurance Company (Philam Life; now AIA Philippines).